World Rugby Sevens Challenger Series: 2020

 The first season of the challenger series was impacted by the COVID-19 pandemic with the 2020 women's tour to South Africa being cancelled altogether and the men's final knock-out event planned for Hong Kong also cancelled.

 The 2020 men's tour was played over two rounds hosted in Chile and Uruguay.
 Japan, as the top-placed team on the standings after the two completed events, was awarded the Challenger Series title and promoted to the World Rugby Sevens Series as a core team for the 2020–21 season.

 2022

 The second season of the Challenger Series was played as a single tournament on 12–14 August 2022 in Santiago, Chile at the Estadio Santa Laura, with the men's and women's winners gaining promotion as core teams on the World Rugby Sevens Series for the 2022–23 season.

 2023

-The third season of the Challenger Series will be played over two rounds on 20–22 and 28–30 April in Stellenbosch, South Africa at the Markotter Stadium, with the men's winners gaining qualification to the 2023 core team qualifier event in London, the women's winners will gain qualification as a core team on the World Rugby Sevens Series for the 2023–24 season.
+The third season of the Challenger Series was played over two rounds on 20–22 and 28–30 April in Stellenbosch, South Africa, with the men's winners gaining qualification to the 2023 core team qualifier event in London and the women's winners gaining qualification as a core team on the World Rugby Sevens Series for the 2023–24 season.

+2024

+The fourth season of the Challenger Series will be played over three rounds on 12–14 January in Dubai, UAE, 8–10 March in Montevideo, Uruguay, 18–19 May in Kraków, Poland (women), and 18–19 May in Munich, Germany (men).
+The top four placed men's and women's teams, based on cumulative series points at the conclusion of the third round, will secure their opportunity to compete in the promotion and relegation play-off competition at the SVNS Grand Final in Madrid on 31 May – 2 June against the teams ranked ninth to 12th from 2023–24 SVNS.